chart21/hpmpc/README.md

 ### Debugging

-To check correctness of a protocol, the debug function (function 4) checks the correctness of all basic gates in the boolean domain.
-Function 7 does the same in the arithmetic domain using a ring size of $2^{32}$ for $32 \le DATTYPE \le 64$.
-Note that our implementation of protocols 1 and 2 do not support arithmetic circuits as of now.
+To check correctness of a protocol, the debug function (function 7) checks the correctness of all basic gates in the boolean domain.
+Function 8-9 does the same in the arithmetic domain using a ring size of $2^{32}$ or $2^{64}$, respectively.
+Note that BITLENGTH and DATTYPE specified in `config.h` need to be compatible with the computation domain.
+DATTYPE = 128 requires support for SSE, DATTYPE = 256 requires support for AVX-2, DATTYPE = 512, requires support for AVX-512.

-You can also run secure search (function 0).
-The expected result is a string of only zeros and a single 1 at index 7.
-Make sure PRINT is set to 1 in the config to verify the result.
+The following combinations are valid for 32-bit computation: BITLENGTH = 32, DATTYPE = 32/128/256/512

+The following combinations are valid for 64-bit computation: BITLENGTH = 64, DATTYPE = 64//256 (requires AVX-512)/512